 Selecting Scale on the Navigation panel in MOVES brings up the Domain/Scale and Calculation Type panel.
 MOVES provides users with the ability to conduct analyses at three scales: National, County, and Project.
-Use of the County scale is required for SIPs and for regional conformity analyses.
 MOVES also provides two options for calculation type: Inventory or Emission Rates.
 Users are free to use either the Inventory or Emission Rates option depending on their preference.
-This guidance will provide additional detail where necessary to emphasize differences that may arise if the Inventory or Emission Rate option is selected.
+This guidance will provide additional detail where necessary to emphasize differences between these two options.